-If you’re drowning in debt you can’t repay, your financial future might look bleak.
-However, you have several options that could help you reduce or eliminate your debt entirely.
+If you’re drowning in debt, your financial future might look bleak.
+Learning about the options you have can help you avoid ridiculous attempts to pay off your debt.
 Depending on your situation, debt settlement might provide the help you need.

 1. Provide Industry Experience

-“A good debt settlement provider will know how much each creditor is willing to settle for, and what terms they will agree to at different points in the process,” Gallegos said.
+“A good debt settlement provider will know how much each creditor is willing to settle for, and what terms they will agree to at different points in the process,” said Kevin Gallegos, vice president of Phoenix operations with Freedom Financial Network.
 In contrast, an ordinary consumer who tries to negotiate his own debt relief might end up with a bad deal.

 2. Lower Amount of Your Debt